RiiConnect24/Wii-Guide/_pages/en_US/Bluebomb.md

 ![BlueBomb](/images/bluebomb.png)

-BlueBomb is an exploit for Broadcom's Bluetooth stack made by Fullmetal5 used in the Nintendo Wii and Wii Mini.
+Bluebomb is an exploit intended for Wii Mini Modding that takes advantage of an exploit in the bluetooth adapter.
+It's the only exploit for the Wii Mini but it can be used on the Original Wii as well.
+It doubles as brick recovery in case you didn't install Priiloader and/or BootMii.

+For the Wii U & original Wii, we recommend using [another exploit](/get-started) instead if your intention is to install the Homebrew Launcher and/or ModMii
+{: .notice--info}

 ***If installing on the Wii Mini.
 BootMii can't be installed on the Wii Mini yet.
 Please don't attempt to install it.
 We won't be responsible if your device gets bricked.
 {: .notice--info}
 RiiConnect is not available with the Wii Mini yet.
 {: .notice--info}
-Don't attempt to install this on the WiiU.
+This exploit will not work on a vWii.
+Please pick [another exploit](/get-started).
-{: .notice--info}
+{: .notice--warning}
-This exploit is more steps than the other methods.
-If your console is not a Wii Mini, it is recommended to use FlashHax or Letterbomb instead.
+For the Wii U & original Wii, we recommend using [another exploit](/get-started) instead if your intention is to install the Homebrew Launcher and/or ModMii
 {: .notice--info}

 #### Requirements